 Neelima estimated that it is the middle value of the ordered (ascending or descending) data; 15, Lekhya added all the observations and divided by their number, i.e. 16.

 We call each of these estimations as 'estimated mean' or 'assumed mean' is represented with 'A'.

-Let us verify which of the estimations coincides with the actual mean of the above three students.
+Let us verify which of the estimations coincides with the actual mean.

 Case 1: Consider Kamal's estimated arithmetic mean A = 17